-OECD Week 2016, that includes the Forum (31 May-1 June), the Meeting of the OECD Council at Ministerial Level (1-2 June), as well as meetings linked to G20, B20 and L20 forums, will place a central emphasis on the need for policies that strengthen productivity, and in so doing, promote inclusive and sustainable growth.
+OECD Week 2016, that included the Forum (31 May-1 June), the Meeting of the OECD Council at Ministerial Level (1-2 June), as well as meetings linked to G20, B20 and L20 forums, placed a central emphasis on the need for policies that strengthen productivity, and in so doing, promote inclusive and sustainable growth.

 Forum 2016, entitled Productive economies, Inclusive societies will be organised around the 3 cross-cutting themes of the OECD Week: inclusive growth and productivity, innovation and the digital economy, and international collaboration for implementing international agreements (COP21 and the Sustainable Development Goals) and standards (BEPS and automatic exchange of information).